bbauska/front-end-web-ui/README.md

 #### (h<ttps://www.coursera.support/s/page-not-f>ound?sourceUrl=https%3A%2F%2Flearner.coursera.help%2Fhc%2Fen-us%2Farticles%2F208279776&language=en_US)

-## Full Stack Web Development: The Big Picture: Objectives and Outcomes
+<h3>Full Stack Web Development: The Big Picture: Objectives and Outcomes</h3>

 This lesson gives you a big picture view of the Full Stack Web Development.
 The lecture gives you an overview of full stack web development.
 At the end of this lesson, you will be able to: